Optimal transport in Lorentzian synthetic spaces, synthetic timelike Ricci curvature lower bounds and applications: Synthetic Ricci curvature lower bounds

-\begin{remark} Even though we haven't specifically list any topological assumption on the sequence of spaces $X_{j}$, they actually inherit them from $X_{\infty}$ via the topological embeddings $\iota_{j}$.
-The map $\iota_{j}$ preserves both the causal relations and $\tau_{j}$ hence $(X_{j},\sfd_{j}, \mm_{j}, \ll_{j}, \leq_{j}, \tau_{j})$ are locally causally closed and $\K$-globally hyperbolic Lorentzian geodesic (by assumption) spaces. \end{remark}
+\begin{remark} Even though we haven't specifically list any topological assumption on the sequence of spaces $X_{j}$, they actually inherit them from $\bar{X}$ via the topological embeddings $\iota_{j}$.
+The map $\iota_{j}$ preserves both the causal relations and $\tau_{j}$ hence $(X_{j},\sfd_{j}, \mm_{j}, \ll_{j}, \leq_{j}, \tau_{j})$ are globally hyperbolic Lorentzian geodesic (by assumption) spaces. \end{remark}

 \begin{proof} For simplicity of notation, we will identify $X_{j}$ with its isomorphic image $\iota_{j}(X_{j})\subset \bar X$ and the measure $\mm_{j}$ with $(\iota_{j})_{\sharp} \mm_{j}$, for each $j\in \N\cup \{\infty\}$.